Comprehensive thylacine information, provided as a free public awareness campaign.

 What about all the extensive searches that have been carried out in the past?

 The public view seems to be that extensive searches by authorities were unable to find the thylacine in the past, so it must now be extinct.
-The government is a benevolent protector of wildlife of course, so it would have done all that can be done.
-In fact when reading the history we see that most of the so-called extensive searchers were woefully insufficient.
+The Tasmanian government is a benevolent protector of wildlife of course, so it would have done all that can be done.
+In fact when reading the history we see that most of the so-called extensive searches were woefully insufficient.
 Some were little more than a three-week publicity stunt.
 One of the benchmark “extensive” camera searches in the 1980’s found the thylacine to be extinct - when in fact they only used three cameras, only obtained a few hundred photos, and did not obtain any photos of wombats or Bennetts wallabies.
 On that basis wombats are also extinct.

 More extensive searches have been conducted over the past 20 years, but still not enough to declare the species extinct.